 Fantastic walks rewarded with a pub lunch en route and the chance to sample local ale at the end of the day.
-These are all cracking walks, but just importantly, they stop off at historic and characterful pubs, so you can sample the local culture, cuisine and a pint or two too.
-This holiday has been devised, and will be led by HF Holidays leader Steve Lumb-Evans.
+These are all cracking walks, but just as importantly, they stop off at historic and characterful pubs, so you can sample the local culture, cuisine and a pint or two too.

 - Enjoy fantastic walks taking in some of the best Yorkshire Dales scenery